 Beginning in 2010, a change was made to how teams are paired in the schedule rotation to ensure that teams playing the AFC and NFC West divisions would not be required to make two west coast trips (e.g. at San Francisco and at Seattle), while other teams in their division had none (e.g. at St. Louis and at Arizona).

-Super Bowl LV will be played Feb.
-7, 2021, at Raymond James Stadium in Tampa, FL.
+Super Bowl LVI will be played Feb.
+6, 2022, at SoFi Stadium in Inglewood, CA.